jgarber623/spaceholder.cc/README.md

 ### Donations

 If diving into Ruby isn't your thing, but you'd still like to support SpaceHolder, consider making a donation!
 Any amount—large or small—is greatly appreciated.
-As a token of my gratitude, I'll add your name to the [Acknowledgements](#acknowledgements) below.
+As a token of my gratitude, I'll add your name to the [Acknowledgments](#acknowledgments) below.

 [![Donate via Square Cash](https://img.shields.io/badge/square%20cash-$jgarber-28c101.svg)](https://cash.me/$jgarber) [![Donate via Paypal](https://img.shields.io/badge/paypal-jgarber-009cde.svg)](https://www.paypal.me/jgarber)

-## Acknowledgements
+## Acknowledgments

 Tip o' the hat to [Brad Frost](https://twitter.com/brad_frost) for [the inspiration](https://twitter.com/brad_frost/status/674668640915087360) and [Alex Rehberg](https://twitter.com/alex_rehberg) for [the name](https://twitter.com/alex_rehberg/status/674668731272794112).
 Many thanks to [Ste Grainer](https://twitter.com/stegrainer) for SpaceHolder's logo and visual design.